Omnija/Snack-World-3ds-Translations/README.md

 in the updates .fa.
 So depending on updates, assure that before installing the main cia to create a backup as it will delete your save file.
 Applying the updates cia will not delete your save file.

-### Notes:
-If you are a translator and feel the need to either help and lend a hand on some of the corrections, we are all ears.

 ### Modders:
 Author & Artist: Omnija